avacms/ava-for-cloudflare/README.md

 This plugin is part of Ava CMS and is released under the same GPLv3 license.

 Cloudflare® is a registered trademark of Cloudflare, Inc. This plugin is not affiliated with or endorsed by Cloudflare, Inc.

+Provided as free, open-source software without warranty (GNU General Public License).
+It is under active development and may contain bugs or security issues.
+You are responsible for reviewing, testing, and securing any deployment.

+Copyright (c) 2025-2026 Adam Greenough

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.